jordanfndz/Creer-un-site-avec-HTML-CSS-et-Bootstrap/readme.md

 Added Navbar and Logo to Header

+Added Footer with newsletter and footer Menu

-Added nos-evenements.html and nous-contacter.html to the project
+Changes in Grid layout for better reponsive behaviour (mobile-first) Added nos-evenements.html and nous-contacter.html to the project

 Added navbar and breadcrumb to new pages / removed search bar from all pages due to lack of PHP